-“It’s a day surgery procedure where radioactive pellets are spaced out in the prostate and the radiation kills the cancer,” the doctor said.
+“It’s a day surgery procedure where radioactive pellets are spaced out in the prostate and the radiation kills the cancer,” Dr. Lowry said.
 “But because the radiation is all in these pellets, so there is less spread to the nearby organs and fewer side effects.”

 “It doesn’t work well on aggressive cancers,” Dr. Lowry said.
-“And we don’t want to use it if we’re concerned that the cancer is leaving the prostate—spreading to other areas of the body.”
+“And we don’t want to use it if we’re concerned that the cancer is leaving the prostate and spreading to other areas of the body.”

 For decades, surgeons have performed radical prostatectomies to treat prostate cancer.
 And although the surgical procedure is still the gold standard for treating this disease, doctors know more today about the anatomy of the prostate gland than they did 20 years ago.

-Knowing more about the area in which they are operating helps surgeons better preserve important nerves that will improve continence and sexual performance issues that often plague prostate cancer patients.
+Knowing more about the area in which they are operating helps surgeons better preserve important nerves that will improve incontinence and sexual performance issues that often plague prostate cancer patients.